Mountain biking trails in Saranac Lake

+It's not all hiking and paddling in Saranac Lake.
+Mountain biking is where it's at.
 Have you heard the news?
 Saranac Lake is home to some great places to mountain bike!
 There's downhill excitement at Mount Pisgah and a fun trail network to explore at Dewey Mountain Recreation Center.

 By far the mellowest trail on this list, the Bloomingdale Bog trail is an easy, scenic ride along an abandoned railroad corridor.
-The path is wide, straight, level, and absolutely easy to follow, making this a perfect choice for anyone who just wants to cruise past one scenic vista after another — and make no mistake, the wetlands along this 10.5-mile route are gorgeous to say the least.
+The path is wide, straight, level, and absolutely easy to follow, making this a perfect choice for anyone who just wants to cruise past one scenic vista after another — and make no mistake, the wetlands along this route are gorgeous to say the least.

 One of the newer trail systems, Fowler's Crossing, located on state Forest Preserve Lands, is currently under development.
 While progress is ongoing, a couple miles of single track have been built by BETA that capitalize on previously well-established trails, like the Jackrabbit Trail, to create a network of beginner-friendly trails that weave through a picturesque pine forest.